red-scorp/DC-DC/README.md

 # DC/DC project

-This project is intended to implement some simple flexible DC/DC buck and buck-boost converters from basic components.
+This project is intended to implement some simple multipurpose DC/DC buck and buck-boost converters from basic components.
 This project features Excel based component values calculator.

 I've stared this project to create stable and high qualitative DC/DC module for my private projects, covering most common usecases: